Contents

 What is Degeneration of Thought?

-Degeneration of Thought (DoT) is a failure mode named in Liang et al.'s 2023 Multi-Agent Debate paper.
-It describes what happens when a single large language model reflects on its own output: confidence tends to increase, but correctness does not.
-The model sounds surer of itself without becoming surer on the things that matter.
+It's the name Liang et al. gave to a specific failure in their 2023 Multi-Agent Debate paper.
+When you ask one model to reflect on its own answer, its confidence goes up.
+Its correctness does not.
+The model sounds surer of itself without being surer on the things that actually matter.

 Why does asking a model to double-check not work?

-Because the self-critique is sampled from the same probability distribution that produced the original answer.
-Same priors, same training data, same blind spots.
-The model cannot notice what it was not trained to notice.
-A second pass with the same model is a second draw from the same well.
+Because the second pass is drawn from the same distribution as the first.
+Same training data.
+Same priors.
+Same blind spots.
+A model can't notice what it was never trained to notice.
+Re-asking isn't a review — it's a second sample from the same well.

 Does DoT also apply across sibling models from the same lab?

-Mostly yes.
-Sibling models share training data, architecture choices, and RLHF signal.
-They tend to share blind spots.
-A sibling review catches more than literal self-review, but less than a review by a model from an independent lab with an independent training corpus.
+Mostly, yes.
+Sibling models share training data, architecture, and most of the RLHF signal.
+They inherit the same blind spots.
+A sibling review catches more than literal self-review, but nowhere near what a model from a different lab catches.

 What does DoT mean for my day-to-day AI coding workflow?

-If you ask the same model to write code and then to review it, you are performing self-reflection and inheriting DoT.
+If one model writes your code and reviews it, you are running a DoT loop.
 The output will sound confident.
 That confidence is not evidence.
-To get a real check, you need a second model from a different lab reviewing the same diff, with a mechanism for surfacing disagreement.
+To get a real check you need a second model from a different lab on the same diff — and a way to surface disagreement.

 Can better prompting fix DoT?

-No. Prompts can nudge a model to hedge more or to reconsider more aggressively, but they cannot generate information the model does not have.
-The fix is structural, not linguistic — a second independent model, not a better instruction.
+No. A prompt can make a model hedge more or reconsider harder.
+It can't give the model information it was never trained on.
+The fix is structural — a second independent model.
+Not a better instruction.

 How does Joint Chiefs avoid DoT?

-By running five independent providers — OpenAI, Gemini, Grok, Anthropic, and optional Ollama — in parallel, then putting their findings into a structured debate across multiple rounds.
+Five independent providers — OpenAI, Gemini, Grok, Anthropic, and optional Ollama — review the same code in parallel.
+Their findings go into a structured debate across up to five rounds.
 Disagreement is the signal.
-A moderator reads the full debate and writes the final synthesis based on reasoning, not on a single model's self-assessment.
+A moderator reads the full anonymized transcript and writes the final answer based on arguments, not on any one model's self-assessment.